kcat/openal-soft/README.md

 * [PyOpenAL](https://pypi.org/project/PyOpenAL/).
 Also includes methods to play wave files and, with PyOgg, also Vorbis, Opus, and FLAC.

+FreePascal/Lazarus Bindings:
+* [ALSound](https://github.com/Lulu04/ALSound).
+Also includes a higher level API and libsndfile support to simplify loading and playing sounds.

 Other bindings for these and other languages also exist.
 This list will grow as more bindings are found.